stevegt/grid-cli/v2/doc/346-persist.md

 ## Persisting the Trie to Disk in Go

+### Each Trie Node in Its Own Disk File

+In this approach, each trie node is persisted in its own disk file.
+This method allows for finer-grained updates and could potentially improve I/O performance by loading only the required parts of the trie.

-Below is a Go code example, based on `trie.go`, that persists the trie to disk using the `afero` library:
+Below is a Go code example that demonstrates how to save and load each trie node into its own file using the `afero` library:

 ```go
 package main